 - Locate Applications (Go from Finder’s menu and click Applications from drop down menu).

-- Navigate to installation file and try to install it.
+- Navigate to the installation file and try to install it.

 3. Insufficient Disk Space

-To get MacOS High Sierra on your computer, you must 8GB on your hard drive.
+To get macOS High Sierra on your computer, you must have 8GB on your hard drive.
 It is advised to have at least 15-20 GB to run High Sierra without any issues.
 So, before doing anything check for the space.
-If you find that you don’t have sufficient space, let’s look what data has accumulated space!
+If you find that you don’t have sufficient space, let’s look at what data has accumulated!